chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 7.2 Camera Placement
+## 7.2 Camera Placement

-The camera is mounted above much of the robot structure.

-The upper position reduces obstruction from:

-- chassis components,
-- steering parts,
-- wiring,
-- and other electronics.

-This gives the visual system a clearer view toward the field and traffic pillars.
+The camera is mounted above most of the robot’s structure to minimize obstruction from the chassis, steering components, wiring, and other electronics.
+This elevated position provides the visual system with a clearer view of the field and traffic pillars.

-The camera mount is mechanically adjustable so that its angle can be changed without redesigning the complete chassis.

-This is useful because camera performance depends on both:
+The camera mount is also mechanically adjustable, allowing its viewing angle to be changed without redesigning the entire chassis.
+This flexibility is important because camera performance can be affected by both the field geometry and the lighting conditions during competition.

-- field geometry,
-- and competition lighting.

 > **[TODO: Add measured final camera height above the field.]**